Kavithma-Thushal/Hostel-Management-System/README.md

 ⭐© 2023 All Right Reserved Designed By Kavithma Thushal<br/>
 This project is licensed under the [MIT](LICENSE) license.

-⭐If you hava any bugs or issues ,If you want to explain code pleace contact me on :<br/> [kavithmathushal9007@gmail.com](https://www.kavithmathushal9007@gmail.com)
+⭐If you hava any bugs or issues ,If you want to explain code please contact me on :<br/> [kavithmathushal9007@gmail.com](https://www.kavithmathushal9007@gmail.com)

 <p align="left">